 Earthbag homes offer benefits apart from the prioritized intention of protecting the environment.
 For one, they cost a lot less than conventional homes.
 Obviously, the earthbags play a significant part in reducing the amount needed to build the house, but the ecological features contribute as well.
 The design can regulate the atmosphere inside the home, attributing to the high levels of thermal mass emanating from the walls.
 This means that during the highest temperatures experienced in the day, the heat is absorbed by the earthbag walls.
 The accumulated heat does not escape to the room immediately, but provide timely warmth during the cold evenings.

 The durability of earthbag homes has been certified through various structural integrity tests conducted by building officials.
 Nader Khalili, the late architect who discovered the unique building method, stands by his designs, and has received accolades ever since his proposed technique was accepted by NASA.
 Through these recognitions, homeowners can be assured of safety and protection from the elements.

-Earthbag homes will continue to make waves as the clamor for greener options persist in our society.
+Earthbag homes will continue to make waves as the clamour for greener options persist in our society.
 They are cheaper and provide benefits to the environment as well.
 Now that you’ve been given the rundown on how they work, you can then determine if you’d like to consider earthbag homes as a housing alternative.
 Earthbag communities have been sprouting in certain areas, and you can find more resources online for more information on construction and the permits involved.

 Christopher Allen Samson is a freelance writer for several websites, discussing topics that delve in technology, well-being, environment and social media.
 He aims to find simple solutions to seemingly complicated but mundane problems.